OpenSocial/incubator/README.md

 incubator
 =========
 To contribute, you need to sign the OpenSocial CLA.
+We use CLAHub to enforce this on all incoming pull requests.

+## Incubator Components
+- [Activity Streams Action Handlers](http://opensocial.org/projects/) - agnostic javascript component for working with Activity Streams, Actions, and Action Handlers.

 ## Building Docs
 This project is fully documented using JSDoc 3.